US lists China as among worst human trafficking offenders

 The report praised the Burmese government for its "continued progress to eliminate the recruitment and use of child soldiers" as well as action to improve anti-trafficking law enforcement and prosecutions.

-US allies Ukraine and Qatar were among the states upgraded from the Tier 2 watch list to Tier 2.
+US allies Ukraine and Qatar were among the states upgraded from the Tier 2 watch list to Tier 2, in both cases due to "increasing efforts" by government officials to take on traffickers.

 Haiti, which also moved up to the Tier 2 watch list, was highlighted for "creating a post-Hurricane Matthew emergency working group to address human trafficking."